LeoBoticsHub/Continual-Learning/README.md

 Overcoming Catastrophic Forgetting in Incremental Object Detection via Elastic Response Distillation

-Core50: a new dataset and benchmark for continuous object recognition.
+Core50: a new dataset and benchmark for continuous object recognition

+Towards open world object detection

+Learn to detect objects incrementally

+Incdet: In defense of elastic weight consolidation for incremental object detection